Parametric measures of variability induced by risk measures: Definitions

 \subsection{Basic requirements for variability measures}

-A {variability measure} is a functional $\nu:\X \to [0,\infty]$ which quantifies the magnitude of variability of random variables.
-In order for our definition of variability measures to be as general as possible, we only require three natural properties on a functional $\X\to \R$ to be a variability measure.
+Generally speaking, a {variability measure} is a functional $\nu:\X \to [0,\infty]$ that quantifies the magnitude of variability of random variables.
+In order for our definition to be as general as possible, we only require three natural properties.